Alllllen/A-card/README.md

 ### 💡Tech
 - Use Node.js and express as Backend
 - Use pug css javascripts and boostrap as Frontend
-- Use MongoDB and it's ODM Mongoose as database
+- Use MongoDB and it's ODM Mongoose as a database
 - Use Redis to cache data 來達到更快的搜尋速度
 - Use jwt to implement authentication
 - Use index and compound index to speed up searching